Skip to Content

 In central New Jersey, you might be able to find geodes in Barnardsville.
 Head towards the area quarries in this region and search for them.
 Various geodes have been found here.

-You can also try your luck at Green Pond Mountain, Northern Passaic County, the western parts of Morisson County, or its southern parts at Peapack kipple.
+You can also try your luck at Green Pond Mountain, Northern Passaic County, the western parts of Morisson County, or its southern parts at Peapack Kipple.
 The Jutland Kipple south of Musconetcong Mountain is also an excellent place to start.

 TIP: Acquiring a piece of obsidian that needs to be cut and polished can be stressful if you have never done it before.
 Check out the step-by-step guide on how to cut and polish obsidian: